 Why so?
 It is obvious if a person looks for something specific, it means that person has an intention to buy it.
 And you can’t deny this opportunity.

-Aside from a prominent position on the page, search bar needs to recognizable as such.
+Aside from a prominent position on the page, the search bar needs to recognizable as such.
 Aesthetic-wise, it means it should be contrasting with the rest of the page.

-Also, don’t forget to add a customization for the search request.
+Also, don’t forget to add customization for the search request.
 That might help to narrow the scope of the search results thus make the process of spotting the right product easier.

 There are two options - fit everything into one page or break it down into a journey over several pages.